therickybobbeh/hasurra-apollo-explore/labs/phase-7-hasura-ddn/README.md

 This opens a GraphiQL interface where you can explore the schema and run queries interactively.

 **What you've achieved:**
+- ✅ Prepared DataConnectorLink (Part 4.1)
+- ✅ Started connector service (Part 4.3)
-- ✅ Introspected database schema (Part 4)
+- ✅ Introspected database schema (Part 4.4)
-- ✅ Generated GraphQL models (Part 4)
+- ✅ Generated GraphQL models (Part 4.5)
 - ✅ Built the supergraph (Part 5.1)
-- ✅ Started connector service (Part 5.2)
-- ✅ Started DDN engine (Part 5.3)
+- ✅ Started DDN engine (Part 5.2)
-- ✅ Tested GraphQL queries (Part 5.4)
+- ✅ Tested GraphQL queries (Part 5.3)

 Your DDN stack is now fully operational locally!